agottipati9/x24x4/README.md

     snap connect flexran:process-control

-Log onto the `enb1` node and run the following commands in separate windows:
+Log into the `enb1` node and run the following commands in separate windows:

     sudo -E ~/openairinterface5g/targets/bin/lte-softmodem.Rel14 -O ~/openairinterface5g/targets/PROJECTS/GENERIC-LTE-EPC/CONF/enb.band7.tm1.50PRB.usrpb210.conf
     sudo python3 /local/repository/bin/MigrationController/eNB_agent.py source

 **NOTE: Wait for the UE to attach to the base station before preceeding.
-The UE device will typically connect on its own, but if it doesn't, you can reboot the phone.**
+The UE device will typically connect on its own, but if it doesn't, you can reboot the phone from `adb` node with the following:**

+    pnadb -a
+    adb reboot

-Log onto the `enb2 ` node and run:
+Log into the `enb2 ` node and run:

     sudo /local/repository/bin/MigrationController/start_agent.sh